ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 - Firewall NAT & Rules
 - User Manager

-Provide brief description of what these changes affect in the network system particularly between the internal network and the DMZ and seek to fix these changes to revert the network into a safe state.
+Provide brief descriptions and images of these changes and what they affect in the network system particularly between the internal network and the DMZ and seek to fix these changes to revert the network into a safe state.
+Your main objective is to restore access from the Kali machine to the webserver and to remove other changes in the firewall.

 ### B) Finding the root cause and mitigating it